Nepalese Business Philosophy: Good Service is Good Karma

 Help your neighbours.
 Help them grow their businesses with your excellent services.
 It is a powerful and simple business strategy that is also practical and workable.
 It is practical because when people do business with their neighbours, they usually already have some knowledge about them and are eager to grow the local economy.
 The buck does not go anywhere.

 When your local economy grows, your environment also benefits.
 This may result in cultivating more businesses and expanding the economy even further.
 It is a great circle of growth, which may grow even larger.
 Good karma does go around and come around.

 Help others grow to be their better version

-When you help others to be their better selves, you are doing more than a favor.
-You are cultivating a lifetime favorable relationship.
+When you help others to be their better selves, you are doing more than a favour.
+You are cultivating a lifetime favourable relationship.
 Helping a small business grow into a medium-sized business with your services is almost like having a guarantee of a repeat customer who is also your brand evangelist.

 Last but not least, doing good things with positive mental attitude and a good purpose is the best way to live and do business.
 It only takes simple good deeds, to be honest, frank, and accountable, which can result in positive long-term results.